-All across America, towns and attractions with special Christmas celebrations invite families to hit the road
+All across America, towns and attractions with special Christmas celebrations invite families to hit the road for the holidays

 Decked out in yuletide trappings, ablaze with dazzling lights and offering an ambitious roster of events, certain places make the season extra magical with celebrations that bring out the child in everyone and fill the family stocking with memories to last a lifetime.
 It’s not too early to plan a holiday getaway for this November or December.